 Well friends, it’s been a very long 2 weeks of mostly inaction.
 Where did we leave off?
 Oh yeah, being in pre-op when surgery was canceled.
 The following Tuesday I saw my cardiologist who immediately cleared me for surgery because she saw no indications of a heart issue, backed up by a perfect EKG, which matched the one I had in March, an echo a couple of years ago, and a cath procedure (with no issues) less than 5 years ago.
-In fact, she said with the hemoglobin level at 7, if I walk up the stairs and my heart is pounding and I’m sort of breath and I DIDN’T stroke out, then I’ve had my stress test.
+In fact, she said with the hemoglobin level at 7, if I walk up the stairs and my heart is pounding and I’m short of breath and I DIDN’T stroke out, then I’ve had my stress test.
 From there we went right back to the surgeon’s office.
 I think he might have been a little surprised she cleared me, but they promised to get me rescheduled as soon as possible and that it was “a priority”.
 I should hope so after all of the emotional and physical lead-up only to have it cancelled.

 So, finally it is rescheduled, as of last week.
 For October 6th.
 Yes, 5 weeks after the first date.
 I had to undo my 4 week “out of office”, reset my client’s expectations of my availability, re-book some appointments and cancel some others, and basically re-rearrange my life.